 - OGC’s Bankruptcy, Transactions, and Terminations Department (BTTD) oversees and directs the comprehensive legal services to PBGC relating to enforcement of PBGC’s ERISA programs as relates to bankruptcy, transactions, and terminations, and support to the General Counsel.
 The Deputy General Counsel for Bankruptcy, Transactions, and Terminations is Kartar Khalsa.

 - OGC’s General Law and Operations Department (GLOD) provides legal advice and counsel for the General Counsel and the Corporation on all general law issues confronting the Corporation, decides administrative appeals of benefit coverage and other determinations, and administers the disclosure and other requirements of the Freedom of Information Act (FOIA) and the Privacy Act.
-The Deputy General Counsel for General Law and Operations is Paul Chalmers.
+The Acting Deputy General Counsel for General Law and Operations is Lisa Alexander.

 - OGC’s Program Law and Policy Department (PLPD) provides comprehensive legal advice and counsel for the General Counsel and the Corporation with respect to legislative, regulatory, and policy issues pertaining to PBGC’s mission; comprehensive legal services with respect to PBGC’s multiemployer program; and legal advice with respect to PBGC’s benefit determinations.
 The Deputy General Counsel for Program Law and Policy is Dan Liebman.